-- Pinto, G., Vavra, O., Filipovic, J., Bednar, D., Damborsky, J., Fast Screening of Binding and Unbinding of Inhibitors using Novel Software Tool CaverDock.
+- Pinto, G. P., Vavra, O., Filipovic, J., Stourac, J., Bednar, D., Damborsky, J., Fast Screening of Inhibitor Binding/Unbinding using Novel Software Tool CaverDock.
 Submitted, Visual supplement available here.

 - Chovancova, E., Pavelka, A., Benes, P., Strnad, O., Brezovsky, J., Kozlikova, B., Gora, A., Sustr, V., Klvana, M., Medek, P., Biedermannova, L., Sochor, J., Damborsky, J., 2012: CAVER 3.0: A Tool for Analysis of Transport Pathways in Dynamic Protein Structures.
 PLOS Computational Biology 8: e1002708.

 - Trott, O., Olson, A.J., 2010: AutoDock Vina: Improving the Speed and Accuracy of Docking with a New Scoring Function, Efficient Optimization and Multithreading.
 Journal of Computational Chemistry 31: 455-461.